piotrmizerka/SLnCohomology/README.md

 Remark: this step needs to be executed only once per installation.

 ## Running the actual replication
 First compute the Laplacian in the relevant degrees.
-For this, run the following command in the terminal in the `SLnCohomology` folder, replacing $n degree$ by $3 3$ or $4 6$.
+For this, run the following command in the terminal in the `SLnCohomology` folder, replacing `n degree` by `3 3` or `4 6`.
 ```bash
 julia +1.9.4 --project=. ./scripts/laplacians_computation/sln_laplacians.jl n degree
 ```
 For $(4,6)$, this needs around 8 GB of available RAM.
 You can also replace `degree` by a list of numbers, e.g. writing `2 3 4 5` computes the Laplacians in degrees 2, 3, 4 and 5.
-But be aware that for `n` equal to 4, degree 4 takes a few hours to compute and some more memory (16 GB of system RAM are enough though).
+But be aware that for `n` equal to 4, degree 4 takes more than an hour to compute.
 The Laplacians in the demanded degrees are saved in the [laplacians_computations](./scripts/laplacians_computation) directory.
 Precomputed versions of the Laplacians in all degrees are also provided on  [Zenodo](TO FILL).

 To compute the ranks of these Laplacians for the representations given in the paper, run the following command in the terminal in the `SLnCohomology` folder, replacing the parameter `n` by `3` or `4`.